 Team 303 is very passionate about reaching outwards into the community.
 The team organizes many events that they use to help the community.
 From spreading STEAM to raising money for charity the team strives to do all they can to help their community.

-For the first time, in 2016, Team 303 held a STEAM Fair.
-Over 200 people attended the event.
-Members of the team organized over 30 booths related to STEAM, including the Marshmallow Challenge and Create Your Own Slime booths.
-The team also invited organizations, such as Bihler, the Rutgers Society of Women Engineers, and the school district’s STEAM director, to run booths.
+Every year since 2016, Team 303 has held a STEAM Fair.
+Over 200 people attended the inaugural 2016 event.
+Every year, team members organize over 30 booths related to STEAM, including the Marshmallow Challenge and Create Your Own Slime booths.
+The team has also invited organizations, such as Bihler, the Rutgers Society of Women Engineers, and the school district’s STEAM director, to run booths.

 In addition to the STEAM fair, Team 303 created a whole week dedicated to STEAM for all of their district’s nine elementary schools.
 All 2600 students in schools received packets for each day of the week, which contained activities for them to complete that corresponded to aspects of STEAM.

 Hamilton Night of Code - 2018

 Team 303 attended the event to promote programming, demonstrating the robot off to attendees.
 Members talked about how code is applied and the importance of programming in today’s world, as well as answering any questions about the robot.

 Team 303 attends the various science fairs within Bridgewater’s school system to promote the team and STEAM.
 The team’s robot is demonstrated and any and all questions about the team are answered.

 CSA Summer Programs Enrichment Sessions - Summer 2014-2018

 Every summer, students of the team volunteer to be counselors for summer programs involving robotics and engineering to promote the ideals of FIRST to the younger generations.